danayounis/code-challenge/rotate/README.md

 Write a program that will read the input file `input.txt`, partition sort each line according to the partitioned sort method described above, and output the result to an output file `my-outupt.txt`.

 **Bonus**:  Use git to create commits as you develop the code including any design or redesign stages you go through developing the code.

+## to run the programme
+just call the script rotate which take two arguments

+ 1) input file
+ 2) output file

+for example:
+./rotate
+input file will be input.txt
+output file will be output.txt

+./rotete input.txt my-output.txt
+input file will be input.txt
+output file will be my-output.txt